Zendaya Channelled Lola Bunny In A Colourblocked Shorts Suit At The Space Jam Premiere

 This is not the first time the stylist-and-actress pair have chosen bold colours for the red carpet.
 Last month, Zendaya channelled Beyoncé at the BET Awards in an archival Versace purple-and-green dress originally worn in 2003 by the “Single Ladies” singer at the same ceremony.
 Back in April, the Euphoria star won best-dressed at the 2021 Academy Awards when she showed up in a neon yellow dress with a midriff cutout by Valentino.

-Space Jam: A New Legacy comes out in cinemas on July 16.
+Space Jam: A New Legacy comes out in theaters and HBO Max on July 16.